 Cons: The city is vulnerable to hurricanes and tropical storms.
 In 2017, Hurricane Irma flooded streets, snapped utility poles and overturned park benches.

 Notes: Not too long ago, Sunny Isles was kind of sleepy, with a lot of roadside motels.
 The developers arrived in the early 2000s, and luxury condos are now the norm.
 Still there are pockets of lower-income housing.
-The city has nearly doubled in size during the last two decades and is racially diverse.
+The city has grown by 12% in the last decade and home prices have increased 24% since a year ago.

 Recommended as a Retirement Spot?
 Yes